IMPORTANT: CAREFULLY READ THE PAGE FOR "I GOT A CITATION! WHAT DO I DO?".

 Your citation means that you have been accused of a criminal offense.
 It is best for you to seek advice from an attorney who can explain your options and warn you about all the consequences of the choices you make.
 Our Court staff cannot give you legal advice or tell you how you should resolve your case.
 We offer the following options and explanations as a convenience to you, but we do not suggest that these are your only legal options.
 Nor do we suggest that any of the listed options are best for you because only you and your attorney can decide how you should proceed in your case.

 Free Legal Resources

-If you are unable to hire an attorney, there are free legal resources to help you find good legal advice, do legal research, and print out forms and other materials that you may need.
+If you cannot hire an attorney, there are free resources to help you conduct your own legal research and print out the legal forms and materials that you may need.

-Go to texascourthelp.gov for the above-mentioned information as well as instructional videos to help you understand the legal process.
+Go to texascourthelp.gov for the above-described information and instructional videos to help you understand the legal process.

-- You must decide how you want to respond to the accusation(s) against you.
+- On or before the answer date listed on your citation, you must decide how you want to respond to the accusation(s) against you.
 There are three choices: